 9. Eat local seafood

-Though there are many chippies to be found and the battered and fried fish is out-of-this-world delicious, there are a number of fantastic restaurants where you can get beautifully prepared, freshly caught local seafood.
-This is one of the most indispensable Scotland and Ireland travel tips I could give.
+Though there are many chippies to be found and the battered and fried fish is out-of-this-world delicious, there are also fantastic restaurants where you can get beautifully prepared, freshly caught local seafood.

 Nowhere in the world can you find so much phenomenal whisky in such a small area.
 There are over 100 single malt whisky distilleries actively producing Scotland’s most popular export throughout the country and it would be a shame if you didn’t take this opportunity to tour at least one distillery and see how this wonderful spirit is made.

 Ireland is no different and although Irish whiskey dropped in international popularity in the past couple of decades, it is seeing a massive resurgence.
-There are a number of fantastic whiskey distilleries throughout the country and it is very worth sampling Ireland’s famous firewater.
+There are many fantastic whiskey distilleries throughout the country and it is very worth sampling Ireland’s famous firewater.

-These ten tips for planning a trip to Scotland and Ireland will help you have the best trip possible.
-Make sure to take time to get off of the beaten path and enjoy all of the things the Scotland and Ireland have to offer — you won’t be disappointed!
+These ten tips will help you have the best trip possible in the British Isles!
+Make sure to take time to get off of the beaten path and enjoy all of the things that Scotland and Ireland have to offer — you won’t be disappointed!